 Rear door toward the roof line

-Set the swing-door end facing your eave so that your walk-in loading and ground-throw share the same efficient disposal path.
+Set the swing-door end of the bin facing the eave to keep your walk-in loading and ground-throw on one path.

 Surface protection